Friday, December 20, 2013

 Gina: I love fashion and tend to dress in a classic look.
 Coming from a long corporate background, I tend to wear classic suits, dresses, and skirt combinations at work.
 I do love color and I love shoes.
 I like to dress in bright colors after hours and I must own 80 pairs of shoes.
 I love heels and sandals.

-Monika: Many transgender ladies write their memoirs.
-Have you ever thought about writing such a book yourself?
+Monika: Many transgender women document their journeys in memoirs.
+Have you ever thought about writing your own story?

 Gina: I actually did write a book and published it through Amazon.
 It’s called, “Attraversiamo, Let’s Cross Over ~ A Story of Gender Transition.”
 I also have been recently approached to do a documentary, which will be released in 2016.